Judicial review

 Associate Imogen Runacres explains the crucial role of litigation friends in supporting individuals who may lack the capacity to navigate legal proceedings.

 With its court deadlines, adversarial nature and uncertainty, litigation is stressful enough at the best of times.
-It is admirable and a huge commitment for those who are have chosen to litigate on behalf of someone else in their role as litigation friends.
+It is admirable and a huge commitment for those who have chosen to litigate on behalf of someone else in their role as litigation friends.
 We have litigation friends acting to support our clients in divorce, financial remedy and children proceedings.

 Why would someone need a litigation friend?